 If someone makes you feel uncomfortable, unsafe, or threatened, would you stare deeply into their eyes?
 No way!
 Long, sustained eye contact is reserved for people you love, trust, and feel safe with.

 The same goes for dogs.
 Maintaining eye contact isn't just a useful tool while you're training your dog–it can help you create a deep bond, too.
-In fact, when your dog looks at you, her brain releases oxytocin.
-Known as the "love hormone," oxytocin is the same hormone mothers'... brains release when they're first bonding with their babies.
+In fact, when your dog looks at you, its brain releases oxytocin.
+Known as the "love hormone," oxytocin is the same hormone mothers' brains release when they're first bonding with their babies.

 The key is to maintain natural eye contact while you're playing or cuddling.
-If you force eye contact with your dog, she'll probably get a little uncomfortable and look away.Continue to 3 of 11 below.
+If you force eye contact with your dog, it'll probably get a little uncomfortable and look away.Continue to 2 of 10 below.

 Like maintaining eye contact, you're probably not going to lean up against someone you don't know or trust—and neither will your dog.

 Whether you're sitting on the floor or couch, if your dog leans against you, it means it feels safe, secure, and totally comfortable.
 Sometimes dogs will lean against their humans when they're feeling scared or anxious, but that only means it sees you as its protector.Continue to 3 of 10 below.

 If you don't allow your dog to sleep in your bed, but it still likes to sleep in your bedroom, it really loves you.
 Why?
 Wanting to be close to you while you're sleeping signals that it's totally loyal and doesn't want to be separated from the pack.

 (And if you're not going to allow it in the bed, why not invest in a super comfy dog bed?)Continue to 4 of 10 below.